nus-cs2030s/2324-s2/docs/30-functions.md

 the variable `origin` is captured by the lambda expression `dist`.
 Just like in local and anonymous classes, a captured variable must be either explicitly declared as `final` or is effectively final.

-A lambda expression stores more than just the function to invoke -- it also stores the data from the environment where it is defined.
+A lambda expression stores more than just the function to invoke &mdash; it also stores the data from the environment where it is defined.
 We call such a construct that stores a function together with the enclosing environment a _closure_.

 Being able to save the current execution environment, and then continue to compute it later, adds new power to how we can write our program.
 We can make our code cleaner with fewer parameters to pass around and less duplicated code.
 We can separate the logic to do different tasks in a different part of our program easier.